OceanParcels/virtualship/docs/user-guide/quickstart.md

 ![GIF of example VirtualShip log output](example_log_instruments.gif)

-It might take up to an hour to gather the data depending on your choices.
-Meanwhile read up on some of the [onboard safety procedures](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Emergency-procedures) and browse through [blogs and cruise reports](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Reporting) if you wish.
+It might take up to an hour to simulate the measurements depending on your choices.
+Why not read up on some of the [onboard safety procedures](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Emergency-procedures) or browse through [blogs and cruise reports](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Reporting) in the meantime?!

 ## Results

-Upon successfully completing the simulation, results from the expedition will be stored in the `EXPEDITION_NAME/results` directory, written as .zarr files.
+Upon successfully completing the simulation, results from the expedition will be stored in the `EXPEDITION_NAME/results` directory, written as [Zarr](https://zarr.dev/) files.

 If you are a working on a remote machine, download your results by navigating to `EXPEDITION_NAME/results` and running: